metabase/metabase/docs/administration-guide/03-metadata-editing.md

 ### Accessing the data model page

-Click the settings cog in the top right of Metabase navigation bar, and select **Admin**.
+Click the settings gear in the top right of Metabase navigation bar, and select **Admin**.
 Then click on **Data Model** from the top menu.

 In the sidebar on the left, you can choose which database to configure.
 Next, select the table to view and edit its metadata.